-This document demonstrates how to use the Juju dashboard.
+This document demonstrates how to use Juju Dashboard.

-juju v.3.0, the Juju dashboard needs to be set up via the
+juju v.3.0, Juju Dashboard needs to be set up via the

 juju-dashboard charm.
 (Previously it came automatically with every controller.)

 See more: Charmhub |